360ls/stitcher/README.md

 ```bash
 python run.py
 ```
-This will bring up the two streams and the combined stream.
+This will bring up two streams coming from the cameras and the combined stream.
+To stop the program, make sure one of the stream windows is selected and press `q`.